-This additional supplement is available to students who meet Tennessee Hope Lottery Scholarship requirements and whose parents' adjusted gross income for dependent students or whose own adjusted gross income for dependent students (and their spouses) is \$36,000 or less on the most recent IRS tax form.
+This additional supplement is available to students who meet Tennessee Hope Lottery Scholarship requirements and whose parents' adjusted gross income for dependent students or whose own adjusted gross income for independent students (and their spouses) is \$36,000 or less on the most recent IRS tax form.
 Renewal requires continued eligibility for the Tennessee Hope Lottery and an adjusted gross income of \$36,000 or less.
+Non-Traditional track students are not eligible for this grant.